Arkansas River Valley: Cities

 The most populous city within the River Valley is Fort Smith, the principal city of the Fort Smith metropolitan area that also includes Van Buren and Alma.
-Fort Smith is the second-largest city in Arkansas, and serves as a regional hub for culture, health care and transportation.
+Fort Smith is the third-largest city in Arkansas, and serves as a regional hub for culture, health care and transportation.
 Approximately 84 mi east, Russellville was the 16th largest city in Arkansas at the 2010 Census.
 The city is an important economic, education and population center in the state.
 Other cities in the River Valley are mostly of county-level significance, gateways to nearby recreational sites or small rural settlements.
 Cities such as Booneville, Clarksville, Morrilton, Paris, and Perryville serve as cultural and economic centers within the rural counties of the River Valley.

 Climate

 The River Valley has generally mild winters and hot, humid summers.
 Temperatures are generally warmer than in the Ozarks and cooler than Central Arkansas, although the wide variance in elevation in the River Valley can create locally different climatic conditions.
 The western portion of the River Valley (i.e., around Fort Smith) is situated near an area known as Tornado Alley in the central United States.